Potty Training for Small Dogs

 10 Mistakes in Puppy Potty Training To Avoid

-Puppies, much like human toddlers, need time to learn and adapt to new routines.
-It's essential to remember that every puppy is different, and some may take longer to grasp the concept of going outside to relieve themselves.
-By setting realistic expectations and being prepared for setbacks, you can create a more positive training experience for both you and your puppy.
+Every puppy is different.
+Some young puppies may take a little longer to grasp the concept of going outside or using an indoor potty area.
+By setting realistic expectations and being prepared for setbacks, you can create a more positive potty training process for both you and your puppy.

 1. Ignoring the Importance of a Consistent Potty Training Schedule